Table of contents

 This is even more valuable considering that a great percentage of my time is consumed by a full-time engineering job and my numerous other occupations and hobbies (including this blog-project), hence there is not much time left over for a social life.

-One of those friends I know since my student-days is Uwe, a stoic and adept (and sometimes obstinate) character which whom I share a lot of trivial and hilarious memories about (for example) the nightlife in Bucharest, hiking tours in Snowdonia or biking around Nuremberg.
+One of those friends I know since my student-days is Uwe, a stoic and adept (and sometimes obstinate) character which whom I share a lot of trivial and hilarious memories about (e.g.) the nightlife in Bucharest, hiking tours in Snowdonia or cycling around Nuremberg.

 So I am happy to say that I’ve been able to maintain this friendship to date, and still able to add chapters to our list of adventures (which we usually lack in our jobs as engineers).

-This time we were together in Kaunas/Lithuania for four days, for the knockdown price of twenty-four Euros Nuremberg-Kaunas and back.
+This time we were together in Kaunas for four days, for the knockdown price of twenty-four Euros Nuremberg-Kaunas and back.

-Lithuania is a comparatively small country (roughly three million inhabitants) in the Baltic region located at the Baltic Sea (Ostsee).
+Lithuania (Lithuanian: Lietuva, German: Litauen) is a comparatively small country (roughly three million inhabitants) in the Baltic region located at the Baltic Sea (Ostsee).

 It is the southernmost of three Baltic states, which are denominated as Baltikum in German (the other two are Estonia and Latvia), and possesses the largest population of those three countries.

 Lithuania belonged to the Soviet Union for decades but gained its independence in 1990.
-Since then, it underwent a rapid development with a noticeable economic process (e.g. tourism-sector).
+Since then, it underwent a rapid development with a noticeable economic process (the tourism-sector, for example).

 As like the other two Baltic states, its currency is Euro, so we had luckily not to deal with fraudulent cash machines or to puzzle about prices in restaurants and supermarkets.